 Lanclos, C is a true Cajun from Opelousas, Louisiana and Co-Founder/CEO of Lanclos Limited, LLC.
 He is a serial entrepreneur and, since the 1990's, he and his family have founded and exited over a dozen small businesses from Louisiana to New York to Istanbul, Turkey.
-You would think that his long string of success began with a wonderful and supportive upbringing, but, that is very far from the truth.
-He began developing his entrepreneur spirit on the farms of Southwest Louisiana, while being raised in foster homes and orphanages at the age of five years old.
+You would think that his long string of success began with a wonderful and supportive upbringing, but, that is far from the truth.
+He began developing his entrepreneur spirit on the farms in Erath, Louisiana, while being raised in foster homes and orphanages at the age of five years old.
 Even though Lanclos loathed being separated from his parents and nine siblings, he felt that it was the best thing for him.
 More importantly, he instictively knew that he would also need to change something on the inside in order to overcome such a difficult childhood.
 So, he decided to change the view he had of himself.
 He simply redefined his situation as, "It was much better to be from a broken home than to be in one."
 This single new vision set into motion the absolute belief that his humble beginnings would someday become an asset for him.